Make the most of your neutral density filter

 Behind the photo scene with a neutral density filter

 The photo above is taken in the sub-alpine country of Barrington Tops NP in NSW.
 A friend and I had finished a three-day walk around Careys Peak and decided to spend our last morning exploring the headwaters of the Gloucester River.

 My partner walked upstream and I went downstream to look for a way across.
 While teetering on stones in mid-crossing I looked upstream to see her carefully making her crossing.
 In seconds my camera was clicked onto my tripod and the camera positioned just above the waterline.
 I called for her to hold her position and was able to get a few frames off.

 On my Nikon D800 I used a 24mm lens and the B+H 1.8 (minus 6-stop) ND filter.
 The shutter speed was six seconds at f13.
 I autofocused the scene through the ND filter, then switched the focus to manual before making the exposure.
 Usually with long exposures I use a cable release and the mirror lock-up feature to guarantee a sharp photo.
 But I couldn’t get to my cable release in my pack, so I used the camera’s timer release set to two seconds.

 I asked my friend to stand very still for the long exposure, then I took one more photo to ensure I got a sharp photo.

 Award-winning photographer Bill Hatcher has spent more than 25 years documenting adventure, science and exploration around the world.
-His stories in National Geographic, Outside, Australian Geographic, and AG Outdoor.
+His stories in National Geographic, Outside, Australian Geographic, and Australian Geographic Adventure.